UGA School of Social Work Scholarships

 Established in 2014 in memory of the fund’s namesake by her brother John W. Huey, Jr. and his wife, Kate Ellis Huey, the fund provides scholarship support for Masters of Social Work students.
 Strong preference is given to students devoted to protecting the interests of disenfranchised children, particularly those growing up in the foster care program.

-A STRONG HAND UP Leadership in Social Justice Award
+Civics Academy Leadership in Criminal Justice Award

 The Giving Hope Award